 Description:

-Date based on presumed publication date of print of which this drawing is likely a copy.
+Title inscribed by artist below image., Date based on presumed publication date of print of which this drawing is likely a copy.
 See No. 6934 in the Catalogue of prints and drawings in the British Museum.
 Division I, political and personal satires, v.
-6., From a collection in twelve volumes probably compiled by Francis Harvey and sold at auction, Sotheby, London, June 1900.
-Bequest of Hugh Dudley Auchincloss to Yale University Library, 1981.
-Bound by Riviere & Son in three-quarters red morocco with gold tooling and gold lettering on spine., and Title inscribed by artist below image.
+6., and Mounted on leaf 29 of volume 7 of 12.

 Subject (Name):